Spinning (textiles): History and economics

+The origins of hand spinning fibers is unknown, but is believed to have originated separately in several cultures around the world long before the common era.
+The oldest known twisted fiber was found in southern France, and archaeologists believe it was created around 50,000-40,000 BCE.
+People are thought to have originally twisted fibers together by rolling them up the thigh or between the fingers, although soon a stick was used to maintain tension and hold the twist in the fibers.

+People eventually discovered that adding a weight to the stick, often made of stone, wood, or clay and known as a whorl, helped to maintain momentum and left the hands free to draft the fiber.
+Whorl spindles are still the predominant method of spinning fiber in some parts of the world.

 The cultivation of cotton as well as the knowledge of its spinning and weaving in Meroë reached a high level around the 4th century BC.
 The export of textiles was one of the sources of wealth for Meroë.

 Hand spinning was an important cottage industry in medieval Europe, where the wool spinners (most often women and children) would provide enough yarn to service the needs of the men who operated the looms or to sell on in the putting-out system.

+Spinning Jenny

 After the invention of the spinning jenny water frame the demand was greatly reduced by mechanization.
 Its technology was specialized and costly and employed water as motive power.
 Spinning and weaving as cottage industries were displaced by dedicated manufactories, developed by industrialists and their investors; the spinning and weaving industries, once widespread, were concentrated where the sources of water, raw materials, and manpower were most readily available, particularly West Yorkshire.
 The British government was very protective of the technology and restricted its export.
 After World War I the colonies where the cotton was grown started to purchase and manufacture significant quantities of cotton spinning machinery.
 The next breakthrough was with the move over to break or open-end spinning, and then the adoption of artificial fibres.
 By then most production had moved to Asia.

-During the Industrial Revolution, spinners, doffers, and sweepers were employed in spinning mills from the 18th to 20th centuries.
-Many mill owners preferred to employ children due to their small size and agility.